What is Pulse?

 Pace’s second Pulse line, the Pulse Dempster Line, is 15 miles in length, and will operate along Dempster Street between Evanston and O’Hare International Airport.
 It will operate in mixed traffic and connect to other Pace and CTA bus routes, as well as CTA and Metra rail lines, offering a variety of local and regional travel options.

-Where can I go on the Pulse Dempster Line?
+Where can I travel on the Pulse Dempster Line?

 The Pulse Dempster Line will connect the communities of Evanston, Skokie, Morton Grove, Niles, Park Ridge, Des Plaines and Rosemont to one another.
 Pulse will also provide connections to major destinations including O’Hare International Airport, Evanston, Lutheran General Hospital, Maine East High School and Notre Dame High School.